chicago-tool-library/circulate/DOCKER.md

    you don't have permission to commit directly to this repo.
 4. Change into the application directory: `cd circulate`
 5. Run `docker-compose build` to build images for all services.
-6. Run `docker-compose up -d database` to start the database service.
-7. Run `docker-compose run --rm web rails db:reset` to create the dev and test databases, load the schema, and run the seeds file.
+6. Run `docker-compose run --rm web rails db:reset` to create the dev and test databases, load the schema, and run the seeds file.
-8. Run `docker-compose up -d` to start all the remaining services.
+7. Run `docker-compose up -d` to start all the remaining services.
-9. Run `docker-compose ps` to view status of the containers.
+8. Run `docker-compose ps` to view status of the containers.
 All should have state "Up".
 Check the [logs](#viewing-logs) if there are any containers that did not start.
-10. The web application will be available at http://localhost:3000
+9. The web application will be available at http://localhost:3000

 ## For ongoing development:
 1. Run `docker-compose up -d` to start all services.